-I very recently finished my first novel.
-It's a neo-noir crime comedy that unfolds over the course of one muggy and violent Midwest afternoon.
+I recently finished my first novel.
+It's a crime comedy that unfolds entirely inside a hotel during one rather unpleasantly muggy and violent Midwest afternoon.

-I've also completed a new collection of short fiction filled with apocalypses, criminals, bigfoots, cannibals, and Texas.
-A release date is still pending on both of these works, but if you type your email address in below, you'll be the first to read them.
+I've also completed a new collection of short fiction filled with apocalypses, criminals, monsters, cannibals, and Texas.
+A release date remains pending on both of these works, but if you type your email address in below, you'll be the first to read them.
 If you don't type in your email address below, there's no telling what could happen.